 The Pre-Pharmacy curriculum consists of a total of 78 semester hours, including at least 15 semester hours of elective courses.
 The curriculum prepares students for entry into the Doctor of Pharmacy program.
 Pre-Pharmacy coursework must be completed before beginning the PharmD program and all coursework must be completed within the last seven years.

 Pre-Pharmacy courses cannot be taken on a pass/fail basis, and must have a grade of "C" or better.
-Survey courses, courses listed for non-science majors, and courses in which a grade of "C-" or below was earned are not acceptable.
+Pre-requisite courses in which a grade of "C-" or below was earned are not acceptable.
 All or part of the Pre-Pharmacy curriculum can be completed at the University of Cincinnati or at another accredited college or university.
-The College recommends that you complete the Pre-Pharmacy curriculum at a 4-year college or university.

 Students who are not completing the Pre-Pharmacy curriculum at the University of Cincinnati are encouraged to consult the James L. Winkle College of Pharmacy (firstname.lastname@example.org) for guidance on what courses to take.
 Students completing the Pre-Pharmacy curriculum at select colleges or universities in Ohio or Kentucky can use the u.select Web site to determine which courses are equivalent to UC's Pre-Pharmacy curriculum.